anronuay/MS4-kickz/README.md

 ## Local Deployment
-For local deployment, you need to have an IDE (I used Gitpod for this project) and you need to install the following:
+For local deployment, you'll need to have an IDE (I used Gitpod for this project), and to have installed the following:
-- Git, Python3, PIP3
+- Git, Python3 and pip3.

-Also, you need to create account in the following services if you don't own yet:
+You'll also need to create accounts in the following services, if you don't have them already:
-- Stripe, AWS (S3 bucket) and Gmail email.
+- Stripe, AWS (S3 Bucket) and Gmail email.

 1. In the IDE you are using, copy and paste the following command into the terminal to clone this repository.
     `git clone https://github.com/anronuay/MS4-kickz.git`
-(the other ways to clone a repository are written in this [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository))
+(further information on how to clone a repository are written in this [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)).
-2. Set up environment variable in your selected IDE, or you can create `.env` file in your root directory and add `.env` to `.gitignore` file, and add the following to the `.env` file.
+2. Set up environment variables in your selected IDE, or you can create `.env` file in your root directory and add `.env` to `.gitignore` file, and add the following to the `.env` file.
 ```
 import os
 os.environ["DEVELOPMENT"] = "True"